 Fruit such as orange, mandarin, grapefruit, apple and pear will attract birds like waxeyes and tui.
 Doing this encourages birds to feed on your fruit trees, so don’t put fruit out that you harvest from your own fruit trees.
 Avoid putting kiwifruit out for birds as they spread the seeds and it has become a plant pest in some regions.
 There is also the risk of spreading PSA.

 Sugar solution is good when nectar is in short supply, mix 100g of sugar to one litre of warm water and place in a nectar feeder in a tree visited by tui and bell birds.
 At this dilution rate bees and wasps should be deterred from visiting the feeder.

 Directions for planting trees or shrubs in your garden:

 Once you have selected the type of plant you would like to plant in your garden to attract birds, it's time to get planting!

 - Dig a hole approximately twice the depth and width of the root ball of your plant and partly fill with Tui Garden Mix.
-This has all of the essential nutrients your trees need to get off to the best start.
+This has all of the essential nutrients your plants need to get off to the best start.

 - Place the tree in the hole, and fill in with Tui Garden Mix, ensuring the tree is no deeper than it was in the container or bag.

-- Water your tree after planting.
+- Water your tree well after planting.